-All financial assets are designated as fair value through profit or loss upon initial recognition because they are managed and their performance is evaluated on a fair value basis.
-Information about these financial assets is provided internally on a fair value basis to the syndicate's key management.
-The syndicate's investment strategy is to invest and evaluate performance with reference to their fair values.
+Except financial investments, all financial investments are designated as FVTPL upon initial recognition because they are managed and their performance is evaluated on a fair value basis.
+Information about these financial instruments is provided internally on a fair value basis to key management.
+The investment strategy is to invest and evaluate their performance with reference to their fair values.